regularvanessaperson/Team-7-frontend/README.md

 # Problems/Challenges
 - We ran into an issue rendering posts for users a user follows because our data from the backend initially required iterating through a nested array.
 This resulted in posts displaying from a single user but broke when a user followed multiple users.
 This was ultimately resolved by reconfiguring a route on the backend and made our code more efficient because it cut out the need for an extra API call and subsequent nested array that came with it.
+- Since we did reuse our post component in every page that rendered current and other user's code there was a difference in how every object came through from the backend depending on how we set it up.
+At first we had to make promises to access the information we needed but ended up populating much of the backend so we could use in the frontend easily.